-Moderator: Thank you very much, sir.
-Ladies and gentlemen, we will now begin the Question-and-Answer and dealer network specifically for FlowGuard given a large part of our portfolio is in agri right now?
+Ritesh Shah:Sir, my first quarter pertains to FlowGuard.
+If you could provide some color on the distribution and dealer network specifically for FlowGuard given a large part of our portfolio is in agri right now?
 And secondly, does it stand to the Cash 'n' Carry model that we have at a company level?
 And lastly, fittings which always has been and outsourced strategy for us does it change post Lubrizol?
 Thanks.

-Session.
-We have the first question from the line of Ritesh Shah from Investec Capital.
-Please focusing totally on non-agri.
+Prakash Chhabria: Thank you.
+See, first of all, we are not focusing only on FlowGuard that is CPVC.
+We are focusing totally on non-agri.
 So, within non-agri there is SWR, ASPN, and also there is FlowGuard.
 And FlowGuard yes, is a better compound far superior to what we were doing up till now.
 So, it does give us entry into many places where we have not been especially in projects.
 As far as dealer network is concerned, yes, we will be looking at setting up parallel distributors in cities where a non-agri dealer would be required.
 But if look at a location for example, let us say Satara or Nashik, there it might not be necessary to have an independent non-agri product dealer.
 So, we are doing cherry picking and seeing which dealers are capable of doing both because our dealers are eager, even our agri dealers our eager at doing non-agri products now.
 So, we are trying to see which is the best optimal way of going ahead.
 Your last question was regarding Fittings?